 Yes, it's known that I'm a big fan of Wilderness.
 It is where I cut-my-teeth hunting forty years ago.
 Our Greengate® Pack [system] was developed in this lower 48 Wilderness setting.
 It is where I gravitate for the best of hunting and again on this hunt in the backcountry for five days, I'll not see another human.

-The reasons are many why I hunt "deep" or in challenging Wilderness--I strive for adventure on every hunt., and bore easily with an average drive-to locations, day-in-and-day-out, to shoot a human-habituated animal.
+The reasons are many why I hunt "deep" or in challenging Wilderness--I strive for adventure on every hunt and bore easily with the average drive-to locations, day-in-and-day-out, to shoot a human-habituated animal.